 There’s no reason why you can’t be set up and ready to do business with your new US company in around 5 weeks.

 Not sure a US LLC is right for you?
-Take a look at my guide to the best countries to register an online business, or if you’re wanting something more extensive, sign up for this free low tax business set up course run by my friend Kathleen.
+Take a look at my guide to the best countries to register an online business, or if you’re wanting something more extensive, you might find this free low tax business set up course, run by my friend Kathleen.

 As always, don’t hesitate to leave me a comment!
 If I know the answer I’ll do my best to point you in the right direction.

 Please note: I can’t answer any questions relating to visas.
 I have zero experience in getting a green card or a different visa in the USA.